gene-git/nginx_passwd/README.md

     nginx-passwd -f <password_file> <user>

 If file is not specified, then the result is written to stdout.

+The active algortithms are:

+    bcrypt, sha256 and sha512

+and sha256 being is the default.
+Older algorithms which are still supported but are deprecated and should be replaced by one of the active ones:

+    md5 and md5_apr1

+md5_apr1, also known as apr1, is the apache variant of md5.

-The default algorithm uses md5.
-See options or *nginx-passwd -h* for more information.
+See options below or *nginx-passwd -h* for help.

 ### Options